Punvireakroth/Web-Development-Progress/Git_and_GitHub_I/README.md

 `git stash` will store work temporarily for later use in a hidden file.
 After you finish and ready to continue working on the file you have stashed you can use `git stash pop`.

 ## git log

+`git log --oneline` shows the list of commits in one line format.

+`git log -S "keyword"` displays a list of commits that contain the keyword in the message

+## Git commit amend

+`git commit --amend` is use to update the prevoius commit.
+This is useful when we have to change but don't want to create a new commit.